parsiya/parsiya.net/content/post/2016-04-03-hugo-octopress-update.markdown

 There's one big problem, I cannot use Hugo variables in the config file, because I pass everything to the `markdownify` function.

+I also changed a bit of my `runme.bat` file.
+It deletes the `post` folder (because everything is under blog).
+It also deletes the xml files generated for categories and tags.
+I have one xml file for the main RSS feed, tags and categories do not need RSS feed.
+These actions reduced the complete size of my blog from 17MB to 11MB.

-That was it, if you want a feature or find a bug please create an issue on Github.
+That was it, if you want a feature or find a bug please create an issue on Github or email me or leave a comment or send smoke signals.